Reading

 View our Reading Twitter here

+IntentAt Great Sankey Primary, we believe that reading is the key to academic success and it is our intention to ensure that, by the end of their primary education, our pupils all move onto their next stage of education being able to read fluently, confidently and with understanding.
 We intend to encourage all pupils to read a varied range of texts from both fiction and non-fiction, to develop not only their reading ability, but also their knowledge of the wider world they live in and to develop comprehension skills.
-It is also our aim to instill into our pupils a real sense of enjoyment for reading to ensure that they go on to be lifelong readers.
+It is also our aim to instill into our pupils a real sense of enjoyment for reading to ensure that they go on to be lifelong readers. |

-Learning to read begins on the laps of parents when they share stories with their child, we ensure that this important message around the engagement of parents in their child’s reading journey is clear from the very moment they choose our school as the place where they wish their child to be educated.
+ImplementationEngaging Parents Learning to read begins on the laps of parents when they share stories with their child, we ensure that this important message around the engagement of parents in their child’s reading journey is clear from the very moment they choose our school as the place where they wish their child to be educated.
 Clarification around parental engagement in their child’s reading development is given through:

-Attainment in phonics is measured at the end of Year 1 through the Phonics Screening Test, reading attainment is measured using the statutory assessments at the end of the EYFS, Key Stage One and Two.
+ImpactAttainment in phonics is measured at the end of Year 1 through the Phonics Screening Test, reading attainment is measured using the statutory assessments at the end of the EYFS, Key Stage One and Two.
 These results are measured against the reading attainment of pupils locally and nationally.
 Our attainment in all areas is above that of local and national data.
 However, we firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.
 We give all children the opportunity to enter the magical worlds that books open up to them.
 We promote reading for pleasure as part of our reading curriculum and children are encouraged to develop their own love of genres and authors and to review their books objectively.
 This enhances a deep love of literature across a range of genres, cultures and styles.
-As a result, we have a community of enthusiastic readers who enjoy showcasing their developing knowledge and skills.
+As a result, we have a community of enthusiastic readers who enjoy showcasing their developing knowledge and skills. |

 Early Reading and Phonics